I’m a journalist producing original stories, mostly about Finland, that have captured the imagination of millions around the world.

 This is what a typical day at school looks like: learning skiing techniques in pristine Arctic nature – my kind of heaven.

-During a massive heatwave in Finland in the summer of 2025, I interviewed Santa Claus for the BBC to find out how he, the elves and the reindeer coped with temperatures over 30C for weeks on end.
+During a massive heatwave in the Nordic countries in the summer of 2025, I interviewed Santa Claus for the BBC to find out how he, the elves and the reindeer coped with temperatures over 30C for weeks on end.
 His comments gave me a cheerful start to a very serious story about climate change that was read by almost one million people in two days on the front page of BBC News Online.

 Imagine crawling on knees on a playground and picking up IT and coding skills in the process.